Hong Kong stocks have worst week in 3 months amid capital outflow concerns

-June 16 Hong Kong shares steadied on Friday after the previous session's sharp slide triggered by U.S. monetary tightening, but the benchmark index posted its biggest weekly loss in three months.
+June 16 (Reuters) - Hong Kong shares steadied on Friday after the previous session's sharp slide triggered by U.S. monetary tightening, but the benchmark index posted its biggest weekly loss in three months.

 The Hang Seng index rose 0.2 percent, to 25,626.49 points, but registered a 1.6 percent weekly loss, the biggest since early March.
 On Thursday, the benchmark dropped 1.2 percent.